gulpjs/vinyl-fs/README.md

 ##### `options.sourcemaps`

 Enables sourcemap support on files passed through the stream.
 Will load inline sourcemaps and resolve sourcemap links from files.
-Uses [gulp-sourcemaps] under the hood.

 Type: `Boolean`